 Payment of the notice discharges the parent's liability for the period in question and they cannot be subsequently prosecuted under other enforcement powers for the period covered by the notice.

-Non-payment of a penalty notice will result in the withdrawal of the notice and will trigger the prosecution process under the provisions of S444, 1996 education act.
+Non-payment of a Penalty Notice will result in the withdrawal of the notice and will trigger prosecution under the provisions of S444, 1996 Education Act.

 Education Welfare Service

 Tell us what you think about this page

 If you have a service problem or complaint you need help with then please visit our contact pages.